(You are here.)

 1897 newspaper ad for Wright Van Cleve bicycles.

-A section of a page in the 1900 Wright Van Cleve
+A section in the 1900 Wright Van Cleve

 catalog, describing the Wrights special wheel hub.